rkgallaway/data-structures-and-algorithms/linkedList/README.md

 * .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
 * .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
 ## Approach & Efficiency
 * Paired with Jon DiQuattro.
-He is stronger on linked lists than I and this was a great experience
+He is stronger on linked lists than I and this was a great experience.
+I was able to learn a significant amount.

 ## Solution
 ![Whiteboard image](assets/ll-insertions.jpg)